mobxjs/mobx/docs/enabling-decorators.md

 1. Disable / remove the `experimentalDecorators` flag from your TypeScript configuration (or Babel equivalent)
 2. Remove all `makeObservable(this)` calls from class constructors that use decorators.
 3. Replace all instances of `@observable` (and variations) with `@observable accessor`

+Please note that adding `accessor` to a class property will change it into `get` and `set` class methods.
+Unlike class properties, class methods are not enumerable.
+This may introduce new behavior with some APIs, such as `Object.keys`, `JSON.stringify`, etc.

 </details>